Acoustic black and white holes of potential flow in a tube: Summary and discussions

-In general, one of important advantages to consider analogue models is that one can carry out an experiment with respect to black hole physics in a laboratory.
+In general, one of important advantages to consider analog models is that one can carry out an experiment with respect to black hole physics in a laboratory.
 However, to do so, at least, in the fluid system, the sonic horizon must be stable since a shock wave may appear near the horizon.
 At present, we do not know the stability in our model, which deserves our future works.
 In addition, we also should see whether the wave propagation has the similar nature to that of Hawking radiation.
 Moreover, we can also consider various generalizations of our model if we give appropriate forms of the function $h(x)$.
-For instance, if we replace $x/L$ in $h(x)$ with $nx/L$, we can construct a multi-black hole system of $n$ black/white holes.
-Furthermore, if we choose the function $h(x)$ with periodicity $2\pi L$ such that $h(0)=h(2\pi L)=0$, $h'(\pi L/2)=h'(\pi 3L/2)=0$ and $h''(\pi L/2)=0$, we can consider the analogue model of black hole binary.
+For instance, if we replace $x/L$ in $h(x)$ with $nx/L$, we can construct a multiblack hole system of $n$ black and white holes.
+Furthermore, if we choose the function $h(x)$ with periodicity $2\pi L$ such that $h(0)=h(2\pi L)=0$, $h'(\pi L/2)=h'(\pi 3L/2)=0$ and $h''(\pi L/2)=0$, we can consider the analog model of black hole binary.

 \acknowledgments The authors thank Kouji Nakamura and Ken-ichi Nakao for useful comments and discussion during the 23rd Singularity meeting.
-This work is supported by Toyota Technological Institute Fund for Research Promotion A. RS was supported by JSPS KAKENHI Grant Number JP18K13541.
-ST was supported by JSPS KAKENHI Grant Number 21K03560 and17K05452.
+The authors also thank Germain Rousseaux for kind comments on the literature.
+This work is supported by Toyota Technological Institute Fund for Research Promotion A. R. S. was supported by JSPS KAKENHI Grant No. JP18K13541.
+S. T. was supported by JSPS KAKENHI Grant Nos.
+21K03560 and17K05452.